If one finds an exceptional arch and wishes to pursue a possible official naming of the arch and placement on a Topo Map contact,

 To see current arch Statistics and data please click here.

-PHOTO AT LEFT WITH DOWNWARD LOOKING VIEW SHOWING MINIMUM 3’0 OPENING DIMENSION
+PHOTO AT RIGHT WITH UPWARD LOOKING VIEW SHOWING MINIMUM 3’0 OPENING DIMENSION FROM BEHIND THE ABOVE ARCH.
+WIDTH CAN BE ANY DIMENSION WITH LENGTH BEING 3'0+

 HEIGHT MEASUREMENT TAKEN FROM THE FRONT OF THE FACE BOTTOM SIDE TO WHERE THE VERTICAL LINE INTERSECTS THE FIRST HORIZONTAL PLANE